AR2202/AnnikasTrackingScripts/Documentation.md

 ABOVE: if filterby is selected, this specifies whether you want to use frames that are above or below cutoffval (default: true, meaning values have to be above)

-3. A probability density plot is created for each fly in all the videos in all the folders ending in ‘Courtship’ and saved to a subdirectory called ‘pdfs’
+A probability density plot is created for each fly in all the videos in all the folders ending in ‘Courtship’ and saved to a subdirectory called ‘pdfs’

 ### Averaging probability density plots

-4. To average all the pdfs from one genotype, use the following function:
+To average all the pdfs from one genotype, use the following function:

     `find_videos_new (genotypelist,path,expname,structname,genotype)`

-### the arguments are:
+### The arguments are (all arguments are required):

 GENOTYPELIST = the .xlsx file containing the experiments – must be entered in single quotes and including the file extension like this: ‘myfile.xlsx’ Dataype: string